human-nature-lab/trellis-app/docs/getting-started/Introduction.md

 ## Getting started
-Trellis is a tool for mapping and surveying social networks.
-This is typically done in the form of a photographic census.
+Trellis is a suite of software tools for developing, administering, and collecting survey and social network data.
+What separates Trellis from other survey tools is its support for mapping social networks and its ability to integrate them with survey data.

-Follow these steps to get up and running with Trellis in no time.
+This guide will walk you through creating a new study, authoring a form, adding you first respondent, and administering a survey.

 1. [Create a study](Setup-study.md)
 1. [Create a form](Create-form.md)